flitnetics/jaeger-objectstorage/README.md

 This is the repository that contains S3 plugin for Jaeger.

 > IMPORTANT: This plugin is still under development.
+## About
+S3 storage support for Jaeger.

+Google Cloud Storage (GCS), Amazon DynamoDB and Google BigTable **may** work with some changes to configuration file.
+Reports on testing on these storage backends is appreciated.
 ## Preresquities
 * Need my own fork of jaeger